grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 Confusingly, PAM will be looking for /etc/postfix/users.db

-To create this file, we need to create a Berkely database and add a user.
+To create this file, we need to create a Berkeley database and add a user.

      { echo user; echo `mkpasswd -s -m sha-512`; } | sudo db_load -T -t hash /etc/postfix/users.db